 Environmental Protection Agency (EPA).

-The Environmental Protection Agency plans to submit an information collection request (ICR), “Establishing No-Discharge Zones (NDZs) Under Clean Water Act § 312 (Renewal)” (EPA ICR No. 1791.07, OMB Control No. 2040-0187) to the Office of Management and Budget (OMB) for review and approval in accordance with the Paperwork Reduction Act (PRA) (44 U.S.C.
-3501 et seq.).
-Before doing so, EPA solicits public comments on specific aspects of the proposed information collection as described below.
-This is a proposed extension of the ICR, which is currently approved through December 31, 2015.
-An Agency may not conduct or sponsor and a person is not required to respond to a collection of information unless it displays a currently valid OMB control number.
+The Environmental Protection Agency plans to submit an information collection request (ICR), “Establishing No-Discharge Zones (NDZs) Under Clean Water Act section 312 (Renewal)” (EPA ICR No. 1791.08, OMB Control No. 2040-0187) to the Office of Management and Budget (OMB) for review and approval in accordance with the Paperwork Reduction Act (PRA).
+Before doing so, the EPA solicits public comments on specific aspects of the proposed information collection as described below.
+This is a proposed extension of the ICR, which is currently approved through March 31, 2019.
+An Agency may not conduct or sponsor, and a person is not required to respond to a collection of information unless it displays a currently valid OMB control number.

 FOR FURTHER INFORMATION CONTACT:

 Virginia Fox-Norse, Oceans, Wetlands and Communities Division, Office of Wetlands, Oceans and Watersheds, (4504T), Environmental Protection Agency, 1200 Pennsylvania Ave.
 NW, Washington, DC 20460; telephone number: 202-566-1266; fax number: 202-566-1337; email address: email@example.com.

 End Further Info

 Supporting documents which explain in detail the information that the EPA will be collecting are available in the public docket for this ICR.
 The docket can be viewed online at www.regulations.gov or in person at the EPA Docket Center, WJC West, Room 3334, 1301 Constitution Ave.
 NW, Washington, DC.
 The telephone number for the Docket Center is 202-566-1744.
 For additional information about the EPA's public docket, visit http://www.epa.gov/dockets.